Lower Secondary (Ages 11-14)

 Each subject assigns a weekly homework task, gradually increasing in complexity and duration each year.
 However, the homework load typically should not exceed a total of 90 minutes per evening.

-Assessment
+Assessment and reporting

 Teachers continuously evaluate students' comprehension and advancement through various means, including class participation, written assignments, homework, and formal assessments.
 These assessments help teachers in guiding students' learning effectively.
-Additionally, three assessment cards are issued each year to offer parents an accurate evaluation of their child's progress.
-The grades on these cards are based on summative tests conducted in each subject, undertaken during exam weeks that allow students time to prepare and showcase their learning.
+Additionally, regular assessment cards are issued each year to offer parents an accurate evaluation of their child's progress.
+The grades on these cards are based on summative assessments conducted in each subject, undertaken during exam weeks that allow students time to prepare and showcase their learning.

-At the end of the year, a comprehensive report is provided, offering a detailed overview of students' performance across various subject areas.
 Parents are invited to attend parent evenings, providing an opportunity to discuss their child's progress with teachers.
 Additionally, we have an open-door policy that encourages regular communication between parents and teachers.
 Parents are always welcome to visit the school and discuss concerns or questions they may have regarding their child's progress or wellbeing.

 YOU MAY BE INTERESTED IN